-The X Sheet, or time sheet, is also filled out to determine the timings of each scene in order for the following stages to work successfully.
+The X Sheet, or timesheet, is also filled out to determine the timings of each scene for the following stages to work successfully.

 Reiouto is the final stage of sketching before animation work begins, so it’s important that every little detail is ironed out here.

 Genga, or key animation, is where you really get into the nitty-gritty of the animation.
-You’re working on the illustration of every key movement in the piece from the beginning, through to the critical junctures, and finally, the end.
+You’re working on illustrating every key movement in the piece from the beginning to the critical junctures and, finally, the end.

 Or, put more simply, every time your character moves a part of their body from one place to another.
 If the movement is slightly or not particularly far apart, a Genga is not usually needed, as animation software is capable of filling in the in-between movements.